shehzadahmedqureshi/Web-Search-AI-Agent/Readme.md

-# Agentic AI Playground - Setup & Usage
+# Web Search AI Agent - Setup & Usage

 Welcome to the Agentic AI Playground!
 This project lets you build, customize, and interact with your own AI agent using a modern Python stack.
 Follow this guide to get started, set up your environment, and run the application.